How outdoor workers in Arizona can protect themselves in severe weather

 If you believe your employer has violated Arizona’s heat safety regulations and you’ve suffered as a result, it would be wise to consult with a local Phoenix work injury lawyer who can help you explore your legal options and ensure your rights are protected.

-Common cold-weather injuries on the job
+What are the most common cold-weather injuries on the job?

 Is Arizona always hot?